 An executor is the person designated in the will to carry out the deceased person's wishes.
 This is often a close family member or another trusted individual.

 In estate administration, the court must first approve the executor.
 The executor will then collect and distribute the estate property.
-This is almost always done with the help from an attorney.
+This is almost always done with an attorney's help.

-Executors and administrators have a significant number of tasks and responsibilities.
+Executors and administrators have a lot tasks and responsibilities.
 The duties will vary based on the situation and may include:

 The person who wants to serve as an executor (or an administrator) must apply with the court for letters testamentary (or letters of administration).
 Even if the will nominates an executor, they must still apply and go through the approval process.
 This is often done at the same time as the application to admit a will to probate.